Best 18-inch laptops (gaming, workstation) – complete list

 In comparison, 17-inch laptops are available in a broader range of formats, most options being similar full-performance machines, but some being much thinner and lighter designs.
 I’d reckon thinner 18-inch models will be available at some point, but are not today.

-As far as the offered 18-inch panels go, there are two main options available for now:
+As far as the offered 18-inch panels go, there are three main options available for now:

 • an IPS panel with QHD+ 2560 x 1600 px resolution, 240Hz 3ms gaming specs, and 100% DCI-P3 color coverage;

-This mini LED panel seems to be exclusive to a single product for the time being, but will probably be offered on other options in the future.
+You’ll find the mini LED panels in the premium-tier models.
 You should also check out this article for a more detailed explanation of mini LED panel technology on laptops.

-The IPS QHD+ panel is available in all the other options.
-Here are the specs of this 18-inch IPS panel, based on our findings from the Scar 18 review.
+The IPS QHD+ panel is still available in most other options.
+Here are the specs of this 18-inch IPS panel, based on our findings from the Strix G18 review.

 • Panel HardwareID: BOE BOE0B359 (NE180QDM-NZ2);